BCasal/Jekyll-Blog-Example/_posts/2016-03-20-welcome-to-jekyll.markdown

 ---
 layout: 	  post

 title: 		  "Welcome to Jekyll"
 date: 		  2016-03-20 19:58:52 +0100
 author: 	  "Post Author"
 categories: [Jekyll, Update]
 tags: 		  [Default, Post]
 icon: 		  "book"

 description: >
-  Post description include in *posts-list* as posts excerpt.
+  If {% you won show a custom resume in `posts-list`, include a description in the header of post %}, else {% `posts-list` show the page.exceprt %}.
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.